insorker/yori-vue/README.md

 "?" is not part of the configuration, it indicates that the option can be left blank.
 Replace 'YYYY-MM-DD' with the date you created or last modified the file.

-### project
+### docs/project

 > Write repositories' infomation in the file 'project/repo.txt'.

-The format is as follows: username/repository name.
+The format is as follows: `username/repository name`.
 And separate each entry by a new line.

 ## License